merklejerk/flex-contract/README.md

 - Can sign and send transactions from arbitrary accounts.
 - Can decode internal events (transaction events raised in other contracts).
 - Facilitates easy event filtering and monitoring.
-- Provides separate promises for transaction hashes and receipts.
+- Provides separate promises for transaction hashes, receipts, and confirmations.

 ## Installation
 ```bash